mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 }
 ```

-- If you have one bucket, and it has files, go through [creating a s3 bucket](#creating-a-s3-bucket) and create a dummy bucket.
+- If you have one bucket, and it has files, go through [creating an s3 bucket](#creating-an-s3-bucket) and create a dummy bucket.

 - In the mutation, paste in its name in the `bucketName` value.

 - Hit the play button and examine the results.
-Remember that the bucket has to be empty.

 ### Conclusion

 AWS S3 bucket is by far the most used cloud storage service.
-It provides the agility to be able to access objects.
+It provides the agility to be able to perform various operations on objects.
 Uploading objects to a cloud storage service is better than flooding your server with bulk data.

 AWS Node.js SDK provides more functionalities to s3 and other services than described in this article.
 To check them out, visit the [official docs](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/tutorials.html).